What could possibly go wrong?

 Enterprises are stuck for a few reasons that compound.
 The legit one is they need to be careful because their blast radius is so big.
 A great deal can go wrong and probably will.

-But it’s also true that most large corporations have not even begun fixing their underlying data stack.
+But it’s also true that most large corporations have not even begun fixing their underlying data stack and mapping and documenting all their existing processes.
 Without that groundwork, workflows cannot improve and agents cannot generate insights.
 Most have not thought about how agents will interact across the org either.

-It also doesn’t help that the tooling many bluechips have bought is two years behind the frontier.
-Microsoft craftily signed up corporations to multi-year Copilot lock-ins (up for 4 mother-ducking years!).
+It also doesn’t help that the tooling many blue-chip companies have bought is two years behind the frontier.
+Yes, I’m talking about Copilot.
+Microsoft craftily signed up corporations to multi-year lock-ins when it was cutting edge in 2023 (up to four years, which is insane in this market).
 If you work in procurement and are signing enterprise AI contracts this year, do your company a favour and sign monthly.
 Quarterly at the outside.
 The frontier is moving too fast to be locked to an obsolete model for a year, let alone four.
+And while you’re at it, stop ordering 16GB RAM laptops with crap CPUs, when 32GB is the new floor for on-device small language models coming our way soon.

 Bring on Founder mode, baby!